 In 2009, Cris and his family moved to Pensacola, FL and he has been an active member of the community since.
 He is a local business owner.
 He is a member of Pensacola Five Flags Rotary and is a board member of the Panhandle Tiger Bay Club.
 He is active with the Marine Corps League and recently helped coordinate the veteran component of the Florida Dental Association Mission of Mercy in Pensacola, which assisted 200 veterans and 1700 Panhandle residents to receive free dental care.
 He belongs to the American Legion and the Navy League.
 He is a member of the International Defensive Pistol Association and a lifetime member of the National Rifle Association and the Veterans of Foreign Wars.
 He serves as chaplain for the local Order of Daedalians.
 Cris and his family attend Sacred Heart Cathedral where he is a Knight of Columbus, Past Grand Knight, and sits on the parish council.
 In addition, Cris regularly attends several Bible studies around the community and enjoys lively faith and fellowship discussions.
 Cris’s hobbies include military history, shooting, fishing, cooking, and singing and playing guitar with his daughters.
 Cris has a working knowledge of Spanish and Bulgarian and has traveled extensively throughout Europe, in addition to his military deployments to Asia, Australia, and the Middle East.

-Cris has been married to the former Lisa Gergick for 31 years.
+Cris has been married to the former Lisa Gergick for 32 years.
 Lisa graduated from the University of Florida with a Bachelors of Science in Nursing.
 Four of Cris and Lisa's children have graduated from UF as well.
-They have three sons and five daughters ranging from age 12 to 29.
+They have three sons and five daughters ranging from age 12 to 30.
 The oldest son is an engineer with an oil drilling company.
 Two sons are active duty Marine officers.
-The five daughters are looking forward to assisting their Dad on the campaign trail in 2018.
+Their five daughters and daughter-in-law are looking forward to assisting their Dad on the campaign trail in 2018.